Hebrew and Judaic Policies

 We do understand that, during the year, our tzevet observe kashrut to different degrees.
 As part of the Ramah experience, tzevet are required to observe the rules of kashrut listed above.
 When on time off outside of camp, tzevet are permitted to eat hot dairy at a non-Kosher restaurant, but they may not eat treyf/non-Kosher meat.

-If you have any questions regarding kashrut, please direct them to the camp’s mashgiach (Kashrut supervisor) or the CEO.
+If you have any questions regarding kashrut, please direct them to the camp’s mashgiach (Kashrut supervisor) or the CEO or COO.

 No food is permitted to be kept in tzrifim by madrichim or hanichim.